 The Moveable Feast Classics Book Group meets on the first Tuesday of every month at 1 p.m., rotating between Georgetown, Palisades, and Cleveland Park Libraries.
 This is an opportunity to revisit an old favorite, finally get to something you’ve always meant or wanted to read, or explore something new to you.
 We have recently read Awakening, by Kate Chopin, Mrs. Dalloway, by Virginia Woolf, Death in Venice, by Thomas Mann, and Siddartha, by Hermann Hesse.
 For more information, please contact Meredith Morris at Meredith.email@example.com.

 During the Palisades Neighborhood Library renovation, the Palisades Book Club will meet at Georgetown Neighborhood Library, beginning March 21, 2017.

 This club meets once a month on the third Tuesday at the Palisades Neighborhood Library.
 The club reads a wide variety of fiction and nonfiction with occasional forays into poetry and plays.
 Everyone makes suggestions, and the club chooses the selection by group consensus.
 For more information, contact the library at 202-282-3139.

-Southeast Adult Book Club
+Southeast Friends Book Club

-Twentythirtysomething Book Club (T.T.B.C.)
+Takoma Park Book Club

 West End Book Club